Donearm/Scientia/content/travels/Bali.md

 * Sacred Monkey Forest Sanctuary is right in Ubud
 * Lots of arts, temples, shows for tourists
 * Surrounded by rice fields
+* Quite humid and rainy, even outside the rainy season

 ### Amed